Reducing Embodied Carbon in Buildings overview

 If you are practising under the Internship in Architecture Program (IAP), these tips will help you connect the report to real project work.

-Tip 7, link it to LEED and Zero Carbon.
-WBLCA is the same tool behind LEED v4 embodied carbon credits and the CaGBC Zero Carbon Building Standard.
+Tip 7: link it to LEED and Zero Carbon.
+WBLCA is the same tool behind LEED v4 embodied carbon credits and zero-carbon certifications; the report itself cites ILFI's Zero Carbon certification, and in Canada CaGBC's Zero Carbon Building Standard uses the same method.
 The exam may pair this report with a rating-system question; treat them as one topic.

 Common ExAC scenarios where this report is the answer